Biography of Director

-Professor Lederer’s areas of specialization include evidence, trial practice, criminal procedure, military law, and legal technology.
-He is one of the founders of the ABA prize winning Marshall-Wythe Legal Skills Program in which all students spent two years in practice (simulated) law firms in which they learned professional ethics, legal research and writing, interviewing, negotiation, alternative dispute resolution, and basic trial and appellate practice – much in the form of simulated client representation.
+Professor Lederer’s areas of specialization include evidence, trial practice, criminal procedure, military law, legal technology, and the legal implications of Artificial Intelligence and related technologies.
+He was one of the founders of the ABA prize winning William & Mary’s Legal Skills Program in which all students spent two years in practice (simulated) law firms in which they learned professional ethics, legal research and writing, interviewing, negotiation, alternative dispute resolution, and basic trial and appellate practice – much in the form of simulated client representation.
 He also teaches technology augmented trial practice using the sophisticated equipment in the McGlothlin Courtroom.

 Professor Lederer is the author or co-author of twelve books, numerous articles, two law related education television series, and is the author of a popular series of “Fairytale Trials” for elementary and middle school students.